 What is it?

-Deep-Drawing Steel (sometimes noted as DDS or DDQ) is used to describe steel that contains less than 0.025% carbon.
-As with Drawing Steel, this grade of steel is is suitable for producing deep-drawn parts or any other parts requiring significant altering to shape.
+Deep-Drawing Steel (sometimes noted as DDS or DDQ) is used to describe steel that shares many of the same attributes as Drawing Steel Type B, but has a low-carbon/low manganese steel chemistry, along with low levels of residual elements.
+As with Drawing Steel, this grade of steel is suitable for producing deep-drawn parts or any other parts requiring significant altering to shape.
 Deep-drawing steel can be considered the middle point between Drawing Steel, and Extra-Deep-Drawing Steel (which contains even less carbon than Deep-Drawing Steel).